StatFunGen/colocboost-paper/_sources/Simulation_Studies/index.md

 ## 1. Simulation Design Overview

-This section provides a summary of the simulation notebooks (1-11) that implement different aspects of our multi-trait colocalization method evaluations.
+This section provides a summary of the simulation notebooks that implement different aspects of our multi-trait colocalization method evaluations.

 - **Phenotype simulation**: Establishes the fundamental simulation framework for generating synthetic phenotype data.
-Simulates phenotype data (Y matrix) based on real genotype data (X matrix) using total heritability and SNP-level heritability approaches.
+Simulates phenotype data (Y matrix) for $L$ traits based on real genotype data (X matrix) using total heritability and SNP-level heritability approaches.
 Configurable for different numbers of traits (2, 5, 10, 20) and causal variants with controllable heritability.

 - **Run ColocBoost**: Executes the ColocBoost algorithm on simulated datasets to identify colocalizing variants and trait clusters.
 Processes and standardizes results for performance evaluation with key output metrics.